cimug-org/CIMTool/docs/how-to/using-cimtool-documentation-features.md

 | **Styles** | Custom CSS stylesheets (`.css`) that control the appearance of HTML output. |
 | **Themes** | Custom theme files (`.yml`) that control the appearance of PDF output. |

-The master document itself — the top-level `.adoc` file that ties everything together — lives at the root of the **Documentation** folder, alongside these four subfolders.
+The master document itself — the top-level `.adoc` file that aggregates modularized documentation components together — lives at the root of the **Documentation** folder, alongside these four subfolders.
 Building a master document is covered in detail in [Building a Master Document](#building-a-master-document).

 !!! tip

-    For larger documentation efforts, it is common to organize the **Includes** folder further by creating subfolders beneath it, grouping related modular content into logical units. **CIMTool** places no restrictions on this — the structure beneath **Includes** is yours to arrange as your documentation grows.
+    For larger documentation efforts, it is common to organize the **Includes** folder further by creating subfolders beneath it, grouping related modular content into logical units. **CIMTool** places no restrictions on this — the structure beneath **Includes** is yours to arrange in a manner that best meets your documentation needs.

 The [CGMES-CIM17](https://github.com/cimug-org/CGMES-CIM17) sample project shows this layout in practice.
 Its **Documentation** folder holds a master document, `CGMES-Documentation.adoc`, at the root; a set of modular narrative files under **Includes** (an introduction, a CGMES overview, profile-group introductions, a conclusion, and more); a custom HTML stylesheet under **Styles**; and a custom PDF theme under **Themes**.

 ## The Asciidoctor Eclipse Editor

 Authoring and previewing AsciiDoc content within **CIMTool** is handled by the Asciidoctor Eclipse editor, which is bundled with **CIMTool** 2.3.0 out of the box.
-No separate installation is required — when you open an `.adoc` file in the workbench, the editor is already there.
+No separate installation is required — when you open an `.adoc` file in the workbench, the editor is automatically launched for the selected file.

 The editor provides a live, side-by-side preview: your AsciiDoc source on one side and the rendered result on the other.
 The preview reflects the same AsciiDoc processing **CIMTool** uses elsewhere, so what you see in the editor is a faithful representation of the final output.